 Today, climb the extinct Volcano Cerro Toco (5,604 m / 18,390 ft).
 From its top, you have a stunning panoramic view on the bizarre desert world surrounding the summit.
 Elevation gain of approx. 400m ascent/descent; walking time approx. 4 hours.
 Overnight: Guesthouse in San Pedro de Atacama.
 (B/-/-)

 Early in the morning, you visit the Geyser “El Tatio”, at an elevation of 4,330 m (14,200 ft).
 To experience the sunrise there is simply fantastic: the scenery with its hissing geysers dipped in all shades of red will leave you speechless.
 Afterwards a short hike will lead you through the Guatin-Canyon (Quebrada de Guatin) where you get to know the typical flora of the usually absolutely dry Atacama Desert.
 You will find all kinds of cactuses, among them the flamboyant Cola de Zorro.
-Overnight: Guesthouse in San Pedro de Atacama.
-(B/-/-)
+Then it's back to the desert oasis of San Pedro de Atacama.

 Private Transfer to the Airport of Calama.
 (B/-/-)

-- Accommodation: 10 nights in hotel or guesthouse in double room with private bathroom and 2 nights in Refugio in shared bedrooms and shared bathrooms
+- Accommodation: 11 nights in hotel or guesthouse in double room with private bathroom and 1 night in Refugio in shared bedrooms and shared bathrooms

 - Meals: 12 x breakfast, 2 x box lunch, 2 x dinner